Daeluse/codelou-javascript-week1/README.md

-# codelou-javascript-week1
+# codelou-javascript-week2
-Week 1 Challenged for CodeLou's Javascript track
+Week 2 Challenges for CodeLou's Javascript track

 ## Getting Started
 This repository is optimized for development using the VS-Code IDE.
 This editor can be downloaded for free from https://code.visualstudio.com/.